pkali076/stock-tracker/README.md

 ## Additional Ideas In Progress
 - Login through Database for Favorites / Followed Stocks
-- Different types of graphs
+- Edit Recent-Searches once Database is set up
-- Edit graphs layout (possibly through Matplotlib -- Python library)
+- Edit graphs layout (Matplotlib -- Python library)
+- Figure something out for organizing recently reviews stocks.. (comprehensive data or merely a list ??)
+    - Main page already works as a comprehensive graph version..
+Perhaps the Recents have links to specific Daily, Weekly, Monthly

 ### Reasons for this
 - To develop something I find useful and more adapative to the real world